luv4bytes/trng/doc/spec.md

     inc 72
     wrt

-#### WRTI
+#### WRTI*

-WRTI (write current as integer) is used to read the current cell value as an integer and write it to the standard output.
+WRTI* (write current as *-bit) is used to interpret the current cell and all following necessary cells as an *-bit integer and write it to standard output.

 Syntax:

-    wrti
+    wrti8
+    wrti16
+    wrti32
+    wrti64

 Example:

     inc 123
-    wrti
+    wrti8

     Output => "123"